tozzilla/claudecode-boilerplate/rules.md

 ## Rule #2
 start always in PLAN MODE

-## Rule #3
+## Rule #3 - Boilerplate Clone Auto-Init
-if the first prompt has been "git clone https://github.com/tozzilla/claudecode-boilerplate.git" start a new git project with the name of the folder the command has been lauched.
+TRIGGER: First message = "git clone https://github.com/tozzilla/claudecode-boilerplate.git"
+ACTION: After cloning, run `git init` in the parent directory
+EXAMPLE: If command run in `/home/user/my-project/`, initialize git repo there (not in the cloned folder)

 ## Rule #4
 Follow the instructions in these files